Lucy-Glanville-Brown/allstar-bootcamp/README.md

 Each of the images used have similar colours and if there was more than one image on a page I tried to keep the colours the same.
 I wanted some of the images to show the team work and comradery between the participants.

 #### Colours
-The color chosen for the hero-text, timetable and sign-up form backgrounds was choosen using https://coolors.co/.
+The colour chosen for the hero-text, timetable and sign-up form backgrounds was chosen using https://coolors.co/.
 I wanted a colour that would stand out but wouldn't look out of place against the hero image.

 #### Typography
 I decided to use “Josefin Sans” and “San-serif” for the main body text with “Raleway” and “Sans-Serif” for the headings.
 These were found by exploring Google Fonts.